RealOrangeOne/theorangeone.net/content/posts/exposing-your-homelab.md

 C-->F
 {{</mermaid>}}

-The main caveat with this falls around dynamic IPs.
+The main caveat falls around dynamic IPs.
 Most residential IPs won't give your home a static IP.
 If you restart your router, or leave it long enough, you'll get a fresh IP.
 It might be the same, it might not.
 For this reason, it's not enough to simply set and forget your home's IP, because at some point, it'll change.
 For this reason you'll also need to run something which periodically updates your DNS records based on your home IP.

 Another potential downside, however niche, is that public IPs of residential locations can be used to track down the location.
 If you're worried about that, or super paranoid, this might not be the solution for you!
 Because traffic flows direct, it also means that in the event of a spike of network traffic, your home internet connection may be impacted.